 One of the hardest parts of parenting is knowing when your child is growing up.
 Certain rights of passage, such as staying home alone or hanging out with friends alone, can be hard for parents to know when to allow.

-While there is no approximate timetable, and each child is different, here are some basic tips to keeping your child or children safe when they are home alone:
+While there is no approximate timetable, and each child is different, here are some basic tips for keeping your child or children safe when they are home alone:

 1. Home Security System